DanielKlys7/node-ropes/readme.md

-## Basics of node development
+## Jiujiteiro backend

 # prequisites

 1. node.js
+2. docker
+3. docker-compose

 # how to run

-1. npm install in root
-2. apply your envs
+1. apply your envs to `.env` created on `.env.template`
-3. npm run start
+2. docker-compose up --build